-One of the wonderful things about wild Chanterelle mushrooms is that they often appear in great abundance.
-Wanting to save the mushrooms for future use I placed those harvested in a dehydrator to dry.
+One of the wonderful things about wild Chanterelle mushrooms is that they often appear in great abundance especially in a rainy summer.
+I pick about 80lbs a season (mostly Smooth Chanterelle) and sell most but do enjoy eating many in season and saving a few batches for future use.
+I placed the mushrooms in a dehydrator.
 Some were cut in-half for faster drying while others were left whole taking longer to dry before reaching the point of crackle.
-The dry mushrooms have a fantastic fruity nutty aroma that I find difficult to compare to anything else.
+The dry mushrooms have a fantastic mild yet fruity nutty aroma that I find difficult to compare to anything else.
+Next time I’ll pickle some using the recipe here.